-Environmental Health Risks and Housing Values: Evidence from 1,600 Toxic Plant Openings and Closings[†]
+Environmental Health Risks and Housing Values: Evidence from 1600 Toxic Plant Openings and Closings

-By Janet Currie, Lucas Davis, Michael Greenstone, and Reed Walker
+Janet Currie

+Lucas Davis

+Michael Greenstone

+Reed Walker1

+Abstract

 Regulatory oversight of toxic emissions from industrial plants and understanding about these emissions' impacts are in their infancy.
-Applying a research design based on the openings and closings of 1,600 industrial plants to rich data on housing markets and infant health, we find that: toxic air emissions affect air quality only within 1 mile of the plant; plant openings lead to 11 percent declines in housing values within 0.5 mile or a loss of about \$4.25 million for these households; and a plant's operation is associated with a roughly 3 percent increase in the probability of low birthweight within 1 mile.
-(JEL I12, L60, Q52, Q53, Q58, R23, R31)
+Applying a research design based on the openings and closings of 1,600 industrial plants to rich data on housing markets and infant health, we find that: toxic air emissions affect air quality only within 1 mile of the plant; plant openings lead to 11% declines in housing values within 0.5 mile or a loss of about \$4.25 million for these households; and a plant's operation is associated with a roughly 4% increase in the probability of low birth weight within 1 mile.